 The Storybuilder App- Perfect for those needing to build auditory processing by reciting sentences from a story and then allowing the player to repeat and record them. $7.99 on iTunes

 Pocket Pond- This relaxing app allows you to touch the screen and create ripples throughout the water, feed the koi by double tapping & enjoy a nature soundscape.
 FREE on iTunes and Android

 Brain Works- Developed by an OT, the app is loaded with over 130 sensory activities.
 This app takes the guesswork out of what will be of greatest benefit to those with SPD and provides structured suggestions for providing needed sensory breaks.
 Great for therapy, home, or classroom use. $8.99 on iTunes

 Heat Pad- Doodle away to relieve anxiety, stress and overstimulation as the screen reacts to the pressure of your fingertips.Features relaxing background music as well FREE on iTunes

-Be sure to check out the other resources we have available for Special Needs Families:
+Be sure to check out the other resources we have available for Kids with Special Needs :